chuksdsilent/Devops/3. AWS CI with Jenkins/step 2/README.md

 17. Type the name

+18. Click on Create repository >> maven2(group)

+19. Type the name >> Create

-18. Under Member repositories move your repo (vpro-maven-central) and maven releases from available to members
+20. Under Member repositories move your repo (vpro-maven-central), maven releases and snapshot from available to members

-19.
+21. Go to vprofile project >> open .m2 >> open settings.xml